kwcay/hitched.kwcay.co/README.md

 # Run the app locally.
 yarn start

-# Deploy to Github Pages.
+# Deploy to Github Pages (don't forget to create the .env.production file).
 yarn deploy
 ```